kywagaha/gemini/README.md

 The first time you run the app, sign into Spotify in the prompt, then close the windows.
 When you reload the app it will run as expected.

+There are 2 ui types: a clean one and an ugly one.
+Define it on line 4 of main.js.
+1 is the clean version, 2 is the ugly one :)

 # Usage
 While a track is playing (or paused!), Spotify Now will update to show the current song and artist.
 It also has the basic functions of Play/Pause on a single click, and Skip Track by double-clicking.